This post is also available in: French

 As a tourist destination, Athens is a city full of cool attractions.
 From archaeological sites, museums, shops, traditional restaurants and trendy bars to white sand beaches with clear waters.
 Athens has something for everyone.
 If you are staying in Athens for a couple of days, it’s worth making a day trip and discover a different part of Greece.

-A day trip to Delphi
+- A day trip to Delphi

 At the archaeological museum, one of the most popular museums in Greece, you’ll be able to view many artifacts that were uncovered in Delphi like carvings, dishes, and statues.
-On your way to Delphi, you can also stop to the nearby village of Arachova, a very popular winter resort.
+On your way to Delphi, you can also stop at the nearby village of Arachova, a very popular winter resort.
 This picturesque resort is situated beneath Mount Parnassós and has plenty of activities you can partake in.

-Cape Sounion and the Temple of Poseidon
+2. Cape Sounion and the Temple of Poseidon

-Sounio is located only 69 km away from Athens making it the perfect half day or full day trip from Athens.
+Sounio is located only 69 km away from Athens making it the perfect half-day or full-day trip from Athens.
 At Sounio, you will have the chance to visit the Temple of Poseidon that dates back from 44 BC and admire the incredible view of the Aegean Sea.
 While at the Temple of Poseidon, you’ll also be able to explore this ancient ruin that was created by the Greeks and dedicated to the Greek god Poseidon.

 During the summer months, you can swim in the crystal clear waters of a nearby beach and have some fresh seafood in a seafront taverna.
 Don’t forget to admire one of the magnificent sunsets that disappears behind the Greek landscape after displaying a beautiful collage of colors.

-Hydra, Poros and Aegina day cruise from Athens
+3. Hydra, Poros and Aegina day cruise from Athens

 On this day cruise, you will visit 3 Saronic islands in one day.
-Starting from the picturesque island of Hydra, then going to the green island of Poros and lastly the island of Aegina where you can visit the Temple of Aphaea which is located near the Saronic Gulf and displays a beautiful example of classic Greek architecture.
+Starting from the picturesque island of Hydra, then going to the green island of Poros and lastly the island of Aegina where you can visit the Temple of Aphaea which is located near the Saronic Gulf and displays a beautiful example of classical Greek architecture.

-While here, you’ll also be able to taste the world famous pistachios which are known for their crunchy texture and sweet yet nutty flavor.
+While here, you’ll also be able to taste the world-famous pistachios which are known for their crunchy texture and sweet yet nutty flavor.
 Lunch is served on board with this tour, and live entertainment with Greek music and traditional dances is also included.
 With this day cruise, you will have the chance to visit these three different Greek islands in a day while slowly floating down the tranquil waters of the Saronic Gulf.

-Mycenae, Epidaurus and Nafplio
+4. Mycenae, Epidaurus, and Nafplio

 On this day trip to Peloponnese, you will visit some of the most important archaeological sites of Greece, Mycenae, and Epidaurus.
 Mycenae was the city of mythical Agamemnon, the hero of the Trojan War.
 There you will have the chance to visit the archaeological site and the beautiful museum which houses numerous archeological artifacts you can view and learn about.

-Nearby is the archaeological site of Asklipieion at Epidaurus which was declared as a World Heritage Center from UNESCO and was one of the most important healing places at ancient times.
+Nearby is the archaeological site of Asklipieion at Epidaurus which was declared as a World Heritage Center from UNESCO and was one of the most important healing places in ancient times.
 Dedicated to the Greek god of medicine, Asklepios, ancient Greeks would flock here to receive medical treatment for their ailments.
 You’ll be able to view the baths, sanctuary, and hospital where these treatments once took place.